Yungaba Immigration Centre: History

 This period saw what were probably the most extensive alterations to the building that have occurred to date.
 Cubicles were provided in the downstairs dormitories, toilet facilities were re-modelled or re-built, the kitchen was enlarged and refurbished and the exterior brickwork was limewashed.
 In the period since, the building has been subjected to various minor intrusions and alterations, with the removal of the verandahs and their reconstruction in 1990 being a major impact on the original fabric.
 Poor management and an inadequate maintenance program have contributed to loss of fabric, and the various internal subdivisions have had a negative impact on the effectiveness of the internal ventilation designed into the building by William Hodgen.
-In 1993 the building was refitted to provide office accommodation for the Department of Family Services.
+In 1993, the building was refitted to provide office accommodation for the Department of Family Services.
 This refit involved the demolition of the partitions in the North wing.
 The access to the river was regained following the demolition of the sheds occupied by Evans Deakin and the new accommodation facilities erected in the 1970s respected this important axis.

-In 1988 Yungaba became the first building to entered on the Queensland Estate Register maintained under the Cultural Record (Landscapes Queensland and Queensland Estate) Act 1987.
+In 1988, Yungaba became the first building to entered on the Queensland Estate Register maintained under the Cultural Record (Landscapes Queensland and Queensland Estate) Act 1987.
 The entry was a result of community concern over the impact of the re-development of Kangaroo Point and the need to conserve significant elements of the community's heritage.

 The use of Yungaba for immigration was phased out from 1993 and had ceased by 1995.

 In 2008, the Queensland Government sold Yungaba to developers.
-The developers, Australand, have restored the fabric of the building and then converted it into ten apartments, constructed another 140 apartments in three adjacent apartment buildings, and building a multicultural centre and 224-seat auditorium.
+The developers, Australand, have restored the fabric of the building and then converted it into ten apartments, constructed another 140 apartments in three adjacent apartment buildings, and built a multicultural centre and 224-seat auditorium.
 The new developments do not block the views from Yungaba to the river.